Simulation-Software-Engineering/Lecture-Material/01_version_control/standards_slides.md

 ## What do we mean with Standards?

-- GitHub uses standards or conventions
+- GitHub uses standards or conventions.
-- Certain files or names trigger certain behavior automatically
+- Certain files or names trigger certain behavior automatically.
-- Many are supported by most forges
+- Many are supported by most forges.
-    - **This is good**
+    - **This is good.**
-    - Everybody should know them
+    - Everybody should know them.

 ---